What is Life Cycle Costing?

 - Recurring Cost: It represents all those costs that take place after the purchase, which primarily include operating expenseOperating ExpenseOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
 Therefore, they are readily available in the income statement and help to determine the net profit. and maintenance expenses.

 - Operating Cost: These costs are associated with the usage of the asset.

 - Maintenance Expense: These costs are associated with repair and replacement expenses.

-- Residual Value: It represents the value of the asset at the end of its useful life.
-Higher the residual value, lower will be the whole life cost of the asset.
+- Residual Value: It represents the asset’s value at the end of its useful life.
+The higher the residual value, the lower the asset’s whole life cost.

-We can derive the value of whole life costing by identifying all the cost heads as well as their corresponding period of occurrence, then discounting them to present value and then adding them up while deducting the present value of the residual value.
+We can derive the value of whole life costing by identifying all the cost heads and their corresponding period of occurrence, then discounting them to the present value, and then adding them up while deducting the present value of the residual value.
 Mathematically, it can be represented as,

 Example of Life Cycle Costing

 Let us take the example of John, who wants to purchase a new car worth $12,000.
-As per estimates, the annual expense towards maintenance & repair will be $1,000, and gas consumption per year will be another $3,500.
-Calculate the life cycle costing of the car if John is planning to sell the car after 5 years at a residual value of $3,000.
+Calculate the car’s life cycle cost if John plans to sell the car after five years at a residual value of $3,000.
+As per estimates, the annual expense for maintenance & repair will be $1,000, and gas consumption per year will be another $3,500.
 Please consider the applicable interest rate to be 8%.

 - Initial cost = $12,000